Español

 How to Correct a Payroll Tax Deposit (DE 88)

-Overpaid Unemployment Insurance (UI), Employment Training Tax (ETT), State Disability Insurance (SDI), or Personal Income Tax (PIT) on a DE 88 prior to filing the Quarterly Contribution Return and Report of Wages (DE 9) for the quarter.
+If you Underpaid your Unemployment Insurance (UI), Employment Training Tax (ETT), State Disability Insurance (SDI), or Personal Income Tax (PIT) before filing your DE 9 for the quarter.

 Submit a DE 88 and pay the amount due, including penalty and interest.
-Indicate the pay date on the DE 88.
-The penalty amount is 15% of the portion of the payment that is late.
+Include the pay date on the DE 88.
+The penalty amount is 15% of the amount of the payment that is late.

 Contact the Taxpayer Assistance Center at 1-888-745-3886 for additional assistance.